YUppi1113/startup-connect/README.md

 If `config.js` is not generated correctly, the login and registration pages will fail to connect to Supabase.
 Ensure the environment variables are set and the build step has been executed.

+## User Registration Flow

+1. **Sign Up** – Visit `register.html` and create an account with your email and password or use the Google/GitHub buttons.
+2. **Email Verification** – Supabase sends a verification link to the provided address.
+Clicking the link redirects you back to `login.html` so you can sign in.
+3. **Automatic Profile Creation** – When your email is confirmed, a blank profile record is inserted along with default privacy, notification and security settings.
+4. **Complete Startup Info** – After the first login you continue to step 2 of registration to fill out personal details and your startup information.
+This data is saved to the `profiles` and `startup_info` tables and a profile embedding is generated.
+5. **Dashboard Access** – Upon completion you return to the login screen with a success message.
+Signing in then takes you to `dashboard.html` where your personalized feed and messages appear.